kdnelson/StarWar.POS.Angular/README.md

 ***** TIPS *****

-Try to keep each feature to a module/component for lazy loading and seperation of concerns Does the root module have to have everything?
+Try to keep each feature to a module for lazy loading and seperation of concerns Does the root module have to have everything?
-  Can routing, logging, api, etc grouped placed into a custom module and called by all components?
+  Can routing, logging, api, etc also be placed into a module and inported to a feature module?

 ***** TODO *****